emmpak/CV/README.md

 ## <a name='projects'> Projects </a>

-For a complete list, see this roadmap of my time at Makers Academy.
+For a complete list, see the [roadmap](Projects.md) of my time at Makers Academy.

 Project | Description | Demo | Tech Stack | Testing Technologies
 --------|-------------|------|------------|---------------------